Server instances that you want to use for Group Replication must satisfy the following requirements.

 Network Performance.
 MySQL Group Replication is designed to be deployed in a cluster environment where server instances are very close to each other.
 The performance and stability of a group can be impacted by both network latency and network bandwidth.
 Bi-directional communication must be maintained at all times between all group members.
 If either inbound or outbound communication is blocked for a server instance (for example, by a firewall, or by connectivity issues), the member cannot function in the group, and the group members (including the member with issues) might not be able to report the correct member status for the affected server instance.

-Also from MySQL 8.0.14, where Group Replication server instances are co-located and share a local group communication engine (XCom) instance, a dedicated input channel with lower overhead is used for communication where possible instead of the TCP socket.
+Where Group Replication server instances are co-located and share a local group communication engine (XCom) instance, a dedicated input channel with lower overhead is used for communication where possible instead of the TCP socket.
 For certain Group Replication tasks that require communication between remote XCom instances, such as joining a group, the TCP network is still used, so network performance influences the group's performance.

 The following options must be configured as shown on server instances that are members of a group.

 server_idsystem variable to configure the server with a unique server ID, as required for all servers in replication topologies.
 The server ID must be a positive integer between 1 and (232)−1, and it must be different from every other server ID in use by any other server in the replication topology.

 Binary Log Active.
 In MySQL 8.2, binary logging is enabled by default.
 You can optionally specify the names of the binary log files using

 --log-bin[=log_file_name].
 Group Replication replicates the binary log's contents, therefore the binary log needs to be on for it to operate.
 See Section 5.4.4, “The Binary Log”.